Cutlass: Modern history

-In 1830, after a constable of the London Metropolitan Police was shot and stabbed while on duty, the Home Secretary ordered that police officers in the force "should be issued with a cutlass for his defence"; training in their use was provided at Wellington Barracks.
+In 1830, after a constable of the London Metropolitan Police was shot and stabbed while on duty, the Home Secretary ordered that each police officer in the force "should be issued with a cutlass for his defence"; training in their use was provided at Wellington Barracks.
 Initially carried while on night duty, they were soon relegated to being kept in the local inspector's office for use in an emergency.
 Provincial police forces sometimes deployed cutlasses during public disorder, using the hilts and flat edges of the blades to strike rioters, but there is no record of anyone being killed with one.
 The last recorded issue of police cutlasses was during the Tottenham Outrage, an armed robbery in 1909.

 In 1936, the British Royal Navy announced that from then on cutlasses would be carried only for ceremonial duties and not used in landing parties.
 The last recorded use of cutlasses by the Royal Navy is often said to be on 16 February 1940 during the boarding action known as the Altmark Incident.
 However, this is disbelieved by the majority of the HMS Cossack Association (Cossack was the ship that boarded Altmark) and the authors of British Naval Swords and Swordsmanship.
 The authors point to another claim, a boarding by HMS Armada in 1952, but disbelieve this one too.
 In their view, the last use of cutlasses by the Royal Navy was by a shore party in China in 1900.
-Cutlasses continue to be worn in the Royal Navy by a Chief Petty Officer escorting the White Ensign and by Senior or Leading Ratings in an escort at a court martial.
+Cutlasses continue to be worn in the Royal Navy by Chief Petty Officers when escorting the White Ensign and by Senior or Leading Ratings as part of an escort at a court-martial.

-The cutlass remained an official weapon in United States Navy stores until 1949, though seldom used in training after the early 1930s.
-The last new model of cutlass adopted by the U.S. Navy was the Model 1917; although cutlasses made during World War II were called the Model 1941, they were only a slightly modified variant of the Model 1917.
-A United States Marine Corps engineer NCO is reported to have killed an enemy with a Model 1941 cutlass at Inchon during the Korean War.
+The cutlass remained an official weapon in the United States Navy until it was stricken from the Navy's active inventory in 1949.
+The cutlass was seldom used for weapons training after the early 1930s.
+The last new model of cutlass adopted by the US Navy was the US M1917 cutlass, adopted during World War I; it was based on the Dutch M1898 klewang.
+Although cutlasses were still being made during World War II under the US M1941 designation, this was only a slightly modified variant of the US M1917 cutlass.
+A US Marine Combat Engineer NCO is reported to have killed an enemy combatant with a US M1941 cutlass at the Battle of Inchon during the Korean War.
 A cutlass is still carried by the recruit designated as the Recruit Chief Petty Officer for each recruit division while at the US Navy Recruit Training Command.
 In a message released 31 March 2010, the US Navy approved optional wear of a ceremonial cutlass as part of the Chief Petty Officer dress uniform, pending final design approval.
-That approval came in January 2011, and the cutlass was made available for ceremonial wear by Chief Petty Officers in August of that year.
+That approval came in January 2011, and the cutlass was made available for ceremonial wear by Chief Petty Officers in August of that same year.